 Tackle and Scrum – Folkestone Rugby Club

 Folkestone Rugby Club starts young.
 From 6 years old you can learn to play at their club site near the Channel Tunnel.
-There’s a strong family feel at this club, and the social side is a strong as the physical.
+There’s a strong family feel at this club, and the social side is as strong as the physical.
 It started in 1973 and continues to grow each year.
 Current Chairman of the club Garry Finnis spoke to Folkelife about getting people in, and not letting them go.

 “The club was started by two enthusiasts; Gary McCarthy and John Cadwallander and they oversaw the growth of the club for the next 28 years.
 We would get players from Blackheath Rugby Club which is the biggest club in the area, so we were able to compete to a good standard.
 The club moved from the old polo field to where we are now because of the Channel Tunnel development.
-We’ve had help from Rotary, and the Shepway Sports Trust and of course the Rugby Football Union (RFU).”
+We’ve had help from Rotary, and The Sports Trust and of course the Rugby Football Union (RFU).”